-This policy applies to all aspects of the academic environment, including but not limited to classroom conditions, grades, academic standing, employment opportunities, scholarships, recommendations, disciplinary actions, and participation in any community college activity.
+This policy applies to all aspects of the academic environment, including but not limited to classroom conditions, grades, academic College District annually distributes statistics on the reported standing, employment opportunities, scholarships, recommendations, disciplinary actions, and participation in any community college activity.
 In addition, this policy applies to all terms and conditions of employment, including but not limited to hiring, placement, promotion, disciplinary action, layoff, recall, transfer, leave of absence, training opportunities and compensation.